The Gospel of the Grace of God

 Biblically speaking, you will not have the correct understanding in all things pertaining the faith,

-if you do not consider what Paul says and teaches.
+if you do not consider what he says

 ( II Tim.
 1:13, II Tim.
 2:7).